-Tanya is an adjunct faculty member in the Department of Midwifery in both the Master of Science in Midwifery and the Master of Arts in Maternal-Child Health Systems programs.
+Tanya is an assistant professor in the Department of Midwifery in both the Master of Science in Midwifery and the Master of Arts in Maternal-Child Health Systems programs.
 She also provides midwifery care on a part-time basis at CommuniCare Health Centers, a Federally Qualified Health Center with clinics in urban and rural communities around the Sacramento area.
 These clinics are committed to the compassionate care of low-income families in a multi-disciplinary setting.

 Tanya received her midwifery training at Seattle Midwifery School, and apprenticed with midwives in Seattle, Senegal and Jamaica.
 She is committed to the revitalization of the tradition of midwifery within the African American community, and the eradication of the ethnic disparities in perinatal health outcomes.
 It is her interest in preventative and complementary health, especially maternal and child health, and her desire to work with the medically underserved, that drives and inspires her.

 Tanya served as the clinic administrator and staff midwife of The Birthing Project Clinic for eight years, and then became one of the founding mothers (Hermanas de la Luz) of Birth and Family Health Center of The Effort/WellSpace Health—women’s health clinics housed in community health centers located in medically underserved areas of Sacramento.
 Here patients receive comprehensive care that weaves midwifery care with health education and social services, and increases access to many programs that address their multi-faceted needs including substance abuse treatment and prevention, counseling and programs designed to prevent abuse and foster family cohesiveness.
 Tanya designed the black infant health home visitation program funded by First Five Sacramento, and co-created Sweet Success/Dulce Exito, a gestational diabetes management program that accepts referrals from obstetric practices in the community.